Identity document: Slovakia

 The Slovak ID card (Slovak: Občiansky preukaz) is a picture ID in Slovakia.
 It is issued to citizens of the Slovak Republic who are 15 or older.
-A Slovak ID card is officially recognised by all member states of the European Economic Area and Switzerland for travel.
+A Slovak ID card is officially recognised by all member states of the EU/EFTA for travel.
 For travel outside the EU, Slovak citizens may also require the Slovak passport, which is a legally accepted form of picture ID as well.
 Police officers and some other officials have a right to demand to see one of those documents, and the law states that one is obliged to submit such a document at that very moment.
 If one fails to comply, law enforcement officers are allowed to insist on personal identification at the police station.